ghassencherni/deploy_jenkins/README.md

 # deploy_jenkins
 Allows to deploy / destroy Jenkins, used as orchestrator to manage pipelines : Artifakt Assessment Test

-The script is composed by an ansible role "artifakt_jenkins", bash and terraform.
+The script is composed by an ansible role "artifakt_jenkins", bash and terraform scripts.

 ## Requirements